LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-standards.md

 A lab qualifies as **High Risk** if ANY of the following are true:

     Life Cycle Actions:
-        • Azure Only - Remove or modify in any way the "LOD Policy Set".
+        • Azure Only - Remove or modify in any way the "Skillable Studio Policy Set".
     Access Control Policies:
         • Lab is open to all VMs/containers without limits.
         • Lab is open to VMs/containers of more than 4 sizes and are only limited by SKU.